nicole-ocampo/aesthete/README.md

 10. Delete account

 # Dependencies
-1. Nodejs
+- Nodejs
-2. MongoDB
-3. MongoDB Compass
+- MongoDB
-4. dotenv
-5. express
+- express
-7. multer
+- multer
-8. bcrypt
+- bcrypt
-9. body parser
+- body parser
-10. hbs
+- hbs

 # How to Run
 This web application requires an internet connection in order to properly load google fonts.